sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'The final component you will need is a power supply unit (PSU) that suits your GPU and case:'
+            text: 'The last piece of the puzzle is your power supply unit (PSU), that suits your GPU and case:'
       -
         type: bulletList
         content: